jcvignoli/lumiere-movies/README.txt

 Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.txt "latest changelog") to find out the latest developments.
 Or for even more extensive and recent changes available at my [GIT repository](https://github.com/jcvignoli/lumiere-movies "GIT repository").

 Major changes:
+= 3.3 =
+Taxonomy system is fully versatile (URL is editable).
+Uninstalling the plugin now (really) delete settings and taxonomy terms.
+Introduced the option to keep the settings upon uninstall.
+Better design for the admin panels and popups.
+Under the hood, better coding.

 = 3.2 =
 * Many options related to the popups (favicon, change the URL, etc.), fixed missing/wrong variables all over the plugin, further compatibility with PHP8 added, fixed the submit buttons in the admin, much technical work and bug hunting